thephpleague/csv/docs/9.0/reader/record-mapping.md

 The `IntegerRangeCasting` will convert cell value and return data between `0` and `5` and default to `2` if the value is wrong or invalid.
 To allow your object to cast the cell value to your liking it needs to implement the `TypeCasting` interface.
 To do so, you must define a `toVariable` method that will return the correct value once converted.
+The first argument of the `__construct` method is always the property type.

 ```php
 use League\Csv\Serializer\TypeCasting;